scythe-suite/scythe/INSTALL.md

     source ./setenv.sh
     scythe prepare example
-    scythe test example
-    scythe view example

-this should generate `./confs/example.py` and `./confs/example-r.py`, the configuration files, then run the test on the example harvets and finally view the results.
-This steps do not involve the external server and should work correctly even if the Scythe server has not been configured.
+this should generate `./confs/example-st.py` and `./confs/example-tm.py`, the configuration files; to run the other steps you'll need to have a `scythe-server` administrator to enable your account.

 ## Save your work!